 Posted 25 March 2017 by Sal

-The way of affirming is completely different.
-In this way, we are not trying to correct, fix, analyze or purify anything.
-We do not even set one little toe on that carousel.
+The way of freedom is the positive way.
+With this way, we are not trying to correct, fix, analyze, or purify anything.
+We don’t even set one little toe on that carousel of mind.
 We stay off the carousel completely.
-Why, because we have come to know our essential being, and that is where we stay.
-Of course, first one has to come to know, without doubt, essential being, otherwise it doesn’t work.
+Why?
+Because we have come to know our essential being, and that is what we value.
+Of course, a person first has to come to know their essential being in a clear and doubtless way, otherwise, it doesn’t work.
 You can’t pretend or fool yourself; you need to know.

-The good news about the affirming way is, firstly, you go straight to freedom.
-No path, no more endless rides on the mental carousel.
-You simply jump.
-But, the other good news is that, at the same time, most of those things you spent a lifetime trying to resolve by the way of negation, get resolved automatically, on their own, without you doing anything about it at all.
-Over time, perhaps slowly, by continually remaining true to your essential being, things resolve on their own.
-And you begin to experience more and more peace and freedom.
-I see this all the time on the weekly calls with people who have been doing this work with more for some time.
+The good news about the positive way is that you know freedom immediately.
+No path and no more endless rides on the mental carousels.
+You simply know and be free, now.
+The other good news is that most of those things you spent a lifetime trying to resolve with the negative way, get resolved automatically, on their own, without you doing anything at all.
+By continually remaining true to your essential being, things resolve on their own over time (some quicker perhaps than others), and you begin to know more and more peace and freedom.

 Why would that be?
-Because you have turned the power switch off.
+Because you have turned off the power switch.
 What is the power switch?
 Belief.
 As long as you believe in vasanas, there they are.
 As long as you believe in afflictions from the past, there they are.
-As long as you believe there is an ego, there it is.
+As long as you believe there is a self/ego, there it is.

-Some people will complain that this is too radical and does not properly respect or address past afflictions.
-That is because that person has not yet come to know that which is free of afflictions already.
-Perhaps that person is simply not yet ready for that.
-(I have no judgement about that and I do not think this work is for everyone; if someone feels they need a more therapeutic approach then that is how they should go.)
-But for someone who hears this message and is ready, it is essential to come to know your free, essential being first.
-It is the beginning of the ‘true path’, so to speak.
+Some people will complain that this approach is too radical and does not properly respect or address past afflictions.
+Perhaps they do have real trauma that needs to be addressed through therapeutic means, and so, this work may not be for them.
+I do not think this work is for everyone.
+If someone feels they need a more therapeutic approach, then I encourage that.
+But, for someone who hears this message, resonates with it and feels that they are ready to be free, it is essential to first come to know who you are—free of afflictions.
+It is the beginning of living the way of freedom.

-In coming to know there is no past, no future, and no self/ego, it is seen that what is, who I am, is free of all of it, here and now, already.
-Continuing to know this, continuing to stay off the carousel, which I call having holidays, means that you continue to abide as truth as freedom, as peace.
-This is the way of affirming.
-Being who you are now.
+In coming to know there is no past, no future, and no self/ego, it is seen that you are essentially free of it all, here and now, and that you always have been.
+Continuing to know this and continuing to stay off the carousel of mind means that you continue to abide as truth, as freedom, and as peace.
+I call this having holidays.
+This is the positive way—being who you are, being free, now.

-I say come to know who you are and continuously affirm that knowing.
-Forget what is going on ‘in there’.
-Yes, ignore.
-You have spent your whole life trying to fix and get rid of all of that, but it is endless and fruitless.
+Come to know who you are and continually be that knowing.
+You have spent your whole life trying to fix and get rid of the afflictions in your mind, but it is endless and ultimately fruitless if you want to know freedom.
 Be free.
 Be who you are.
-See that everything is already resolved here and now.
-Turn off the power switch of belief in mind.
+See that everything is already resolved, here and now.
+That is the way of freedom.